Maybenot: A Framework for Traffic Analysis Defenses: Availability

 The Maybenot framework is a runtime for Maybenot machines.
-A machine has some runtime state in the framework, processes events triggered in the framework, and produces scheduled actions.
-A machine has up to one scheduled action at any point in time.
+A machine has some runtime state in the framework, processes triggered events, and produces actions.
+Each machine has up to one scheduled action at any point in time.

-Maybenot machines are probabilistic finite state machines.
-They are based on the notion of ``padding machines'' (nondeterministic finite state machines) in the Tor Circuit Padding Framework~\cite{circpad,circpaddoc}, further discussed in Section~\ref{sec:related}.
+Maybenot machines are probabilistic finite-state machines.
+They are based on the notion of ``padding machines'' (non-deterministic finite-state machines) in the Tor Circuit Padding Framework~\cite{circpad,circpaddoc}, further discussed in Section~\ref{sec:related}.

-For explaining Maybenot machines, we take a bottom-up approach, starting with distributions (Section~\ref{sec:machines:dist}), then states (Section~\ref{sec:machines:state}), and finally machines (Section~\ref{sec:machines:machine}).
+To explain Maybenot machines, we take a bottom-up approach, starting with distributions (Section~\ref{sec:machines:dist}), then states (Section~\ref{sec:machines:state}), and finally machines (Section~\ref{sec:machines:machine}).